natalieagus/50002/docs/Labs/lab1.md

 ### What are we doing here?
 (Long Version)

 Remember the purpose of learning 50.002?
 To understand *how computers work* from transistors into operating system.
 That is, to know how to **build** a computer, from literal scratch.
-A computer is not just our general purpose controller, it can be simple stuffs like microcontroller or logic boards inside your oven, washing machine, airconditioner, etc. When we understand how the general-purpose one works, it's pretty intuitive how other specific types work too.
+A computer is not just our general purpose controller, it can be simple stuffs like microcontroller or logic boards inside your oven, washing machine, air conditioner, etc. When we understand how the general-purpose one works, it's pretty intuitive how other specific types work too.

 Anyway, we shall highlight that we are <span class="orange-bold">NOT</span> talking about: buying CPU, motherboard, GPU, RAM and then plugging things in together and calling that "building".
 We meant *literally* making one from transistors, like this one (you are looking at a 4-bit computer from [this amazing tutorial](https://www.youtube.com/watch?v=_eo8l7HP-9U)):